allegro/allegro.tech/_posts/2020-05-09-hexagonal-architecture-by-example.md

 example application.
 In a real-life scenario you would also probably have other gateways to your service, such as a subscription to a message topic or queue, a SOAP API or an API for file uploads.
-They could delegate their inputs to the same or other ```ArticleService``` methods, so the inbound port would most likely, but not necessarily, be reused.
+They could delegate their inputs to the same or other ```ArticleService``` methods.

-## The domain logic
+## The domain logic: let's talk business

 <img alt="API package structure" src="/img/articles/2020-05-09-hexagonal-architecture-by-example/domain.png"/>

-The domain service forms a port on its own.
-It is called a inbound port to depict that it handles incoming traffic, while outbound adapters handle outgoing traffic and decouple external dependencies called from the domain code.
+The ```ArticleService``` forms a port on its own.
+It is called an inbound port meaning it handles incoming traffic (in this example, in form of HTTP requests).
+Outbound adapters handle outgoing traffic (e.g. database requests or messages sent to broker) and decouple core from implementation details (e.g. which database or message broker was used).

-It is often assumed that each port needs to be an interface, it doesn't make much sense for inbound ports though.
+It is often assumed that each port needs to be an interface, it doesn't make much sense for inbound ports though, such as ```ArticleService```.
 Interfaces, in general, allow you to decouple implementation from the component that uses it, following the [Dependency Inversion Principle]([dependency inversion](https://martinfowler.com/articles/dipInTheWild.html)).
-They are essential to the decoupling of the domain (also referred to as core) and the adapters that implement outbound ports, which makes them pluggable and potentially replaceable.
-I would like to emphasise that the domain code is adapter-agnostic and has no dependency on adapter implementation, yet not the other way round.
-Every adapter depends on the domain code at least by implementing one of the port interfaces or mapping the domain data model.
+They are essential to decouple the domain ```ArticleService``` from ```ExternalServiceClientAuthorRepository``` hidden behind the ```AuthorRepository``` port.
-Hiding public domain services (inbound ports) behind interfaces should be seen as over-engineering and gives you nothing in return.
+Hiding ```ArticleService``` behind an interface (especially a meaningless ```IArticleService```) would most likely be seen as over-engineering and would give you nothing in return.

 The core business logic is included in the domain ```Article::validateEligibilityForPublication``` method, which validates the article and throws an exception should any problems be identified.